The Show Must Go On, Probably?: Plot

+Back in Los Angeles, Gene (Henry Winkler) has been absent since Moss's "disappearance" and Barry (Bill Hader) tries to get an apathetic class to rehearse The Front Page.
+Meanwhile, Hank (Anthony Carrigan) is upset when Sifuentes (Michael Irby) and the Bolivians ally with Esther's (Patricia Fa'asua) rival Burmese gang.

-Barry visits Gene at his house at the same time that Moss' partner, Loach (John Pirruccello), informs Gene that his cabin is no longer an active crime scene, and Moss' case will be closed due to the lack of leads in her disappearance.
-Barry wants Gene to come back to the class, but he refuses, even contemplating suicide.
+Barry visits Gene as Moss's former partner at the LAPD, Loach (John Pirruccello), informs him that his cabin is no longer an active crime scene, and Moss's case will be closed due to the lack of leads in her disappearance.
+Gene rebuffs Barry's plea to return to the class.

-Hank receives a death threat from his family back in Chechnya, who believe the Bolivians to be responsible for killing Goran.
-He goes to visit Barry at his new job at Lululemon, telling him he lied to the Chechens that Esther had Goran killed to protect Barry.
-He asks Barry to help him kill Esther, but he refuses.
+Hank receives a death threat from his family in Chechnya, who believe the Bolivians to be responsible for killing Goran.
+He visits Barry at his new job at Lululemon, telling him he protected him by lying to the Chechens that Esther had Goran killed.
+He asks Barry to kill Esther, but is rebuffed.

-That night, as the class prepares to perform, Gene arrives and cancels the play.
-Afterward, he informs the class that he wants to shut down the class permanently.
-When Barry begs him to continue, suggesting the class could help Gene work through his grief, Gene bitterly says that talking about Moss would be like Barry opening up about the first time he killed someone.
-Barry then confesses how during his service in Afghanistan, he spotted a possible combatant while surveying with his partner Albert (James Hiroyuki Liao).
-Barry coolly killed the man and then two others from an impressive distance.
-As Barry talks, Gene has actors act out along with his narration.
-The actors portray him as being full of remorse over the killings while his partner consoles him.
-When asked, Barry says their interpretation is accurate, when in reality the other Marines congratulated and celebrated with him.
+Gene arrives, cancels the play, and says that he wants to shut down the class permanently.
+When Barry suggests that the class could help Gene work through his grief, Gene bitterly says that talking about Moss would be like Barry opening up about the first time he killed someone.
+Barry confesses that he killed three possible enemy combatants from an impressive distance in Afghanistan while surveying with his partner Albert (James Hiroyuki Liao).
+As Barry talks, Gene has actors act out the scene, in which Barry is portrayed as remorseful.
+When asked, Barry says their interpretation is accurate, when in reality the other Marines celebrated with him.
 Gene is convinced to continue with the class.

-Sally (Sarah Goldberg) praises Barry for his bravery, but while he wants to spend time with her, her schedule is packed.
-Hank then confronts Barry again in the parking lot, this time much more serious than before.
-He asserts that Barry owes him for saving his life, and demands that he kill Esther, threatening to tell his family the truth about Goran and then kill him and the class if he refuses.
+Sally (Sarah Goldberg) praises Barry for his bravery, though is too busy to spend time with him.
+Hank confronts Barry again in the parking lot, asserts that Barry owes him for saving his life, and threatens to tell his family the truth about Goran and then kill him and the class if he refuses to kill Esther.
 Barry agrees to help.

-The police check Fuches' DNA, which matches a tooth the LAPD found at the scene of Goran's murder.
-Loach is informed of this by his new partner, Mae Dunn (Sarah Burns).
-Investigating Fuches, Loach quickly connects him to Barry.
-He stares at the image of the silhouetted man from the lipstick camera, realizing that Barry is the killer.
+Police match Fuches's DNA to the tooth found at the scene of Goran's murder.
+Loach is informed of this by his new partner, Mae Dunn (Sarah Burns), and quickly finds Fuches and Barry's connections to Cleveland and begins to suspect the latter.

 Production

 Development

-In March 2019, the episode's title was revealed as "The Show Must Go On, Probably?" and it was announced that series creators Alec Berg and Bill Hader had written the episode while Hiro Murai had directed it.
+In March 2019, the episode's title was revealed as "The Show Must Go On, Probably?" (abandoning the "Chapter" title naming scheme of the first season) and it was announced that series creators Alec Berg and Bill Hader had written the episode while Hiro Murai had directed it.
 This was Berg's fourth writing credit, Hader's fourth writing credit, and Murai's third directing credit.